Ly0n/awesome-robotic-tooling/README.md

 * [SUAVE](https://github.com/suavecode/SUAVE) - An Aircraft Design Toolbox
 * [opem](https://github.com/ECSIM/opem) - The Open-Source PEMFC Simulation Tool (OPEM) is a modeling tool for evaluating the performance of proton exchange membrane fuel cells
 * [pvlib-python](https://github.com/pvlib/pvlib-python) - is a community supported tool that provides a set of functions and classes for simulating the performance of photovoltaic energy systems
+* [WireViz](https://github.com/formatc1702/WireViz) - is a tool for easily documenting cables, wiring harnesses and connector pinouts.

 ### Calibration and Transformation